 Hempsals Community Farm is a CSA project set up by Ben and Emma Tregenna just outside the village of Willingham, near Cambridge.
-We have 5 acres of farmland that we use for growing fruit and vegetables and keeping pigs, goats, geese, chickens, ducks and bees.
+We have 5 acres of farmland that we use for growing fruit and vegetables and keeping pigs, sheep, goats, turkeys, geese, chickens, ducks and bees.
 Our vision is of a community growing scheme where committed members bring together a variety of skills and ideas to share in the both the risks and benefits of the harvest.
 With a community farm, we can all share in keeping different types of livestock and growing a variety of produce that would be very hard to achieve individually in back gardens or on allotments.

 What is CSA?

 Community Supported agriculture is a partnership between farmers and the local community, providing mutual benefits and reconnecting the people to the land where their food is grown.
 Other examples, including ours, can be found at CSA.

 Key benefits to our members include: